skooter500/DT228-OOP/Labs/index.md

 This method will get called by the Processing framework whenever the mouse in pressed in the window where your sketch is running.

 ###Part 2
-Implement this bouncing ball.
+Implement a bouncing ball.
 It should move diagonally in your sketch and "bounce" off the walls.

 Lab 1
 -----